 It’s easy to fall back into repetitive patterns because we like the familiar.
 And sometimes people who knew us way back when want to keep reminding us who they think we are.
 Your mistakes are all lessons in the school of life.
-And sometimes healing can take a long time with major setbacks, like going back to an abuser for the 5th time.
+And sometimes healing can take a long time with major setbacks—like going back to an abuser for the 5th time.e3ECGCJJK

 As you navigate your healing, remember to be kind to yourself.
-It will pile more hurt upon your already hurting soul to keep reminding yourself about how stupid you think you are or how you might be unable to move forward from an abusive situation.
+It will pile more hurt upon your already hurting soul to keep reminding yourself about how stupid you think you are, or how you might be unable to move forward from an abusive situation.

 In my case, I had to learn self-care and self-love.
 Sometimes the reason you keep going back and forth is because you don’t love yourself enough to look out for yourself.
 As least that’s how it was in my case.
 I had to learn to love myself.
-I had to stop thinking that if I sacrificed myself for other people, that somehow it meant I was a good person.
+I had to stop believing that if I sacrificed myself for other people it meant I was a good person.

 I’d say over and over again.

 You can’t love an abusive person out of being an abuser.
-You can learn to love you.
+But you can learn to love you.
 You can learn to be assertive.
 You can be kind but firm.
 And this doesn’t just apply to a partner.
 It extends to all relationships in your life.

 I recently had a weird experience with someone I considered a dear friend.
 During our conversation, she brought up something from my past in an attempt to shame me.
 I was surprised for a bit then I felt sorry for her.

 I have felt shame and guilt on a massive scale.
-Watching people who know nothing about you tear you down on such a huge platform like the Internet does something to you.
-How you come out of such experience can determine the rest of your life.
+How you come out of such an experience can determine the rest of your life.
 You can let the energy drive you deeper into yourself where you start asking questions that expand on your understanding about yourself and your place in the world.
-Questions like, “Why am I here?”
-“Is there a God?” or “what happens when I die?”
+Questions like, “Why am I here?”.
+“Is there a God?”, or “what happens when I die?”
 Which is much more productive than succumbing to the self-doubt your abuser has trained you into.

 It’s tempting to hide our pain.
 It’s easier to mask it then to feel it.
-But if you can be courageous enough to feel your pain, if you can be willing to let it go through you, if you can force yourself to sit with your pain rather than ignore it, you will have a chance to transcend pain.
+But if you can be courageous enough to feel your pain—if you can be willing to let it go through you, if you can force yourself to sit with your pain rather than ignore it—you will have a chance to transcend it.
 You will learn to master it as opposed to being its slave.

 One of the greatest lessons I learnt on my healing journey is that I can grow from pain and abuse.